syracard/kingdom-of-vallonde/Main Folder/Modules/The Tomb of the Lizard King/Lizard King Notes.md

 *Adaptation of the Tomb of the Lizard King* by Mark Acres

 # Introduction
 For many years there has been peace in the lands of [[Baron John Brunis (DM)]], John Brunis.
 The fertile plain of the River Ardo has yielded bountifully, commerce has prospered, and the rule of the successive barons has been generally wise and just.
-But of late, disturbing reports of highway robbery have reached the palace at [[Vendare]], the major city of Or.
+But of late, disturbing reports of highway robbery have reached the palace at [[Vendare (DM)]], the major city of Or.
 According to the tales of whimpering merchants, the southlands are being overrun by a band of vicious brigands.
 Already there has been a complete halt to the rich trade caravans to and from Or's southern neighbors.

-Three weeks ago Baron Brunis sent a squad of 30 warriors to the affected area near the small village of [[Waycombe]].
+Three weeks ago Baron Brunis sent a squad of 30 warriors to the affected area near the small village of [[Waycombe (DM)]].
 So far there has been no report, no message, no rider — not even a rumor of their fate.
 Suddenly gravely concerned, the baron has called for a special group of volunteers to go to the Waycombe area, discover the fate of the first expedition, investigate the reports of highway robbery, and if possible put an end to this trouble.
 Those who answer his call can expect danger, but also great reward, for the baron is known as a generous man who rewards his loyal subjects well.

 # The Palace of the Count of Or
 ## 1. A Private Meeting